Dishwasher Drain Smells Bad? How to Fix It (2026)

 Spray arm holes.
 Food particles get pushed into the small spray holes and rot there.
 Remove the spray arms (they usually twist or snap off) and poke a toothpick through each hole.

 Drain basket area.
-Below the filter, there is a drain basket or sump area where debris collects.
+Below the filter, there’s a drain basket or sump area where debris collects.
 Wipe it out with a damp cloth after removing the filter.

 If it smells like sewage, stop cleaning the interior.
-The problem is not inside the dishwasher.
-It is in the drain system.
+The problem isn’t inside the dishwasher.
+It’s in the drain system.

 Missing high loop on drain hose.
 The drain hose must arc up near the top of the cabinet under the sink before dropping down to the garbage disposal or drain pipe.
 Without this high loop, sewer gas travels backward through the hose into the tub.
 This is the most common cause of sewage smell, especially in older homes or DIY installations.
 If the dishwasher is also not draining completely, a missing high loop could be causing both problems.